SadilKhan/internship-hubert-curien-2021/Data Generation/Readme.md

 7. Press `<< Previous Line` for viewing the matched boxes for the previous label.
 8. Press `+` for more boxes and `-` for less boxes or box repositioning.
 9. If you have rotated image, fill the rotation range or just enter `min` value.
 For example `min=45` and `max=90` will give `list(range(45,90,1))` values or just enter `min=45` which will only rotate the image once (45 degree).
-10. The `search space value` is by default 2 which means the algorthom will check for the templates from two heights up to two heights down.
+10. The `search space value` **is by default 2** which means the algorthom will check for the templates from two heights up to two heights down.
 Choose any value from 1 to 10.
-For example if your template starts from (200,200) and height and width is 100 and 100 respectively and search space=2, the algorithm will search for the template from (:,0) to (:,400) in the image.
+For example if your template starts from `(200,200)` and height and width is 100 and 100 respectively and search space=2, the algorithm will search for the template from `(:,0)` to `(:,400)` in the image.
 If you select more than 10 than it's just heights-the value.
-For example, if you choose 100 in the previous example, the it will be (:,100) to (:,300) for the image to be searched.
+For example, if you choose 100 in the previous example, the it will be `(:,100)` to `(:,300)` for the image to be searched.
 In any case, value from 1 to 10 is sufficient.
-11. Press `Add` button.
-Then press `Rematch` button.
+11. Press `Rematch` button or Press `Enter` or `Return` in your keyboard.
 12. Press  `Save JSON` to save a json file.
 13. Open the save json file in Labelme.
 Labelme will show the matched templates.
 Edit it if necessary.
 14. Press `Save Images` in AutoLabelme if all the boxes are okay.
 This will save the matched templates in JPEG.